utopia-airlines/UtopiaSearchService/README.md

 ## Issues

-**NOTE**, you should not have to run `npm install --verbose`, but if you do you may run into this error with installing `better-sqlite3`.
+-   You should not have to run `npm install --verbose`, but if you do you may run into this error with installing `better-sqlite3`.
 If so, you may need to run this command `npm i better-sqlite3 --save-dev` (I am not sure about the dev part)